Alonso-del-Arte/currency-demo/README.md

 earlier might still be possible, but then be aware that some null pointer exceptions might have null exception messages.

+I will eventually add the TestFrame warnings library as a source dependency.
+That will be packaged in a JAR separate from the TestFrame testing framework.

 ### Dependencies for test classes

 * TestNG